simontonsoftware/s-libs/projects/app-state/README.md

-`ng-app-state` is built on top of [`ngrx/store`](https://github.com/ngrx/platform), bringing you the same help writing performant, consistent applications for Angular in a format more familiar for those not accustomed to functional programming.
+`@s-libs/app-state` is an observable state management library.
+Think of it like Redux, but without actions or reducers.
+That makes it a natural fit for anyone who wants the benefits of centralized state management, without adopting a function style of programming.

 [![Build Status](https://travis-ci.org/simontonsoftware/ng-app-state.svg?branch=master)](https://travis-ci.org/simontonsoftware/ng-app-state) [![Coverage Status](https://coveralls.io/repos/github/simontonsoftware/ng-app-state/badge.svg?branch=master)](https://coveralls.io/github/simontonsoftware/ng-app-state?branch=master)

-## Simonton Software Typescript Libraries

-`ng-app-state` is one library in a suite that is available from Simonton Software.
-Each one builds on the last, organized by their dependencies:

-1. [`micro-dash`](https://github.com/simontonsoftware/micro-dash): A much smaller Lodash
-1. [`s-js-utils`](https://github.com/simontonsoftware/s-js-utils): Miscellaneous utilities written in TypeScript
-1. [`s-rxjs-utils`](https://github.com/simontonsoftware/s-rxjs-utils): Miscellaneous utilities for RxJS
-1. [`s-ng-utils`](https://github.com/simontonsoftware/s-ng-utils): Miscellaneous utilities for Angular
-1. **`ng-app-state`: Object-oriented wrapper around `@ngrx/store`**

 ## API Documentation

-Once you are familiar with the basics, it may help to see the [api documentation](https://simontonsoftware.github.io/ng-app-state/typedoc).
+Once you are familiar with the basics, it may help to see the [api documentation](https://simontonsoftware.github.io/s-libs/app-state).

 ## Introduction

-A basic idea behind this library (as well as the underlying `ngrx/store`, and `Redux` on which it is modeled) is to keep all the state of your app in one place, accessible for any component or service to access, modify and subscribe to changes.
+A basic idea behind this library is to keep all the state of your app in one place, accessible for any component or service to access, modify and subscribe to changes.
 This has several benefits:

-- Components no longer need multiples inputs and outputs to route state and mutations to the proper components.
+- Components no longer need multiple inputs and outputs to route state and mutations to the proper components.
 Instead they can obtain the store via dependency injection.
 - During debugging you can look in one place to see the state of your entire app.
-Moreover, development tools can be used to see this information at a glance along with a full history of changes leading up to the current state, e.g. the [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) or [ngrx-store-logger](https://github.com/btroncone/ngrx-store-logger).
+Moreover, development tools can be used to see this information at a glance along with a full history of changes leading up to the current state ([Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)).
 - The objects in the store are immutable (as long as you only modify the state via the store, as you should), which enables more benefits:
-  - Immutable objects all you to use Angular's on-push change detection, which can be a huge performance gain for apps with a large state.
+  - Immutable objects allow you to use Angular's on-push change detection, which can be a huge performance gain for apps with a large state.
   - Undo/redo features become very simple.
 This library includes a helper to make it even easier (more info below).
 - Every piece of state is observable.
 You can subscribe to the root of the store to get notified of every state change anywhere in the app, for a specific boolean buried deep within your state, or anywhere in between.